Common Factors of 48 and 60: A complete walkthrough

 How to Find the Common Factors of 48 and 60

 To determine the common factors of 48 and 60, we can follow a systematic approach.
-The process involves listing all the factors of each number and then identifying the numbers that appear in both lists.
+Day to day, the process involves listing all the factors of each number and then identifying the numbers that appear in both lists.
 Let’s break this down step by step.

 Step 1: List the Factors of 48